 The main campground is huge and the farther you go, the more magical it gets.
 Camp Navarro used to be a Boy Scout Camp, so there are 11 separate “Villages” spread out along the campground loop.
 These villages have open space for tents as well as varying numbers of Adirondack shelters, which are three sided wooden structures with bunks that people can use.
 Please note that the villages are shared use and cannot be “claimed” for the exclusive use of any one group.

 Car vs No Car Areas – The Main Campground is divided into “Front Range” and “Back Range” areas.
 Front range camps are closer to the music and the shower house, but you will not be able to camp next to your car in these areas.
-Instead, you will drop your gear at your camp and then move your car to a parking lot 100 yards or so away.
+Instead, you will drop your gear at your camp using the procedure detailed below and then move your car to a parking lot 100 yards or so away.
 The back range camps are located a minute or two walk deeper into the forest and away from the shower house, but you have the benefit of camping near or next to your car.
-The villages that allow camping with cars will be clearly labelled and also appear on the Ramble Camp Map.
+The villages that allow camping with cars will be clearly labeled and also appear on the Ramble Camp Map.
 To use these areas you will need to carefully pull your car into a village and completely off the road, being sure not to drive over or park on any vegetation.
+The car camping area is first come first served and if it fills up, you will need to use one of the “gear drop off” camping areas and then park your vehicle in the main lot.
+So, be sure to arrive early if you want to camp next to or in your vehicle.
+Finally, be aware that you cannot camp in your vehicle in the main parking lot.
+We know that some people have done this in the past, but Camp Navarro has made it very clear that we cannot allow it to happen this year.

 If you are in need of special services to support any health or mobility issues, please contact us in advance and we will do everything we can to accommodate you.